barelyhuman/dokcli/README.md

 ## Usage

+**Note: Make sure you have dokku installed**

-For now the cli just creates a script for you to setup dokku as needed.
+For now the cli just creates a script for you to setup a dokku as needed.

+(optional step), the cli will ask you the needed information.
-1. Create a yml file named `dokku-gen.yml`.
+0. Create a yml file named `dokku-gen.yml`.
 You can use the template provide [dokku-gen.template.yml](dokku-gen.template.yml)

-2. Run `dokcli` in the needed folder
+1. Run `dokcli` on the system to create the app on.
-3. A script with the config's app name will be generated for you (screenshot below)
+2. A script with the app name will be generated for you (screenshot below) with the name of `dokku-setup-<app-name>.sh`
+3. `chmod +x ./dokku-setup-<app-name>.sh`
+4. `./dokku-setup-<app-name>.sh` to run the generated script.

 **Example of a generated script**